Plan your visit

 The exhibition is presented by the Anne Frank House and hosted by the Center for Jewish History in New York City.

 The exhibition is designed for children (ages 10 and older) and adults.
+Parents may decide to bring children younger than 10 into the exhibition.
 All general admission tickets include the exhibition audio guide.
-Plan to spend approximately one hour in the exhibition.
-Last entry is one hour before closing.

 Tickets